pedrolamas/pedrolamas.com/content/posts/2013-05-17-cimbalino-windows-phone-toolkit-multibindingbehavior.md

 I've seen a few alternative implementations around the internet, but none seems easy (and light!) enough to me, so I just decided to make my own!

-On the latest release of [Cimbalino Windows Phone Toolkit](http://cimbalino.org/) I added the [MultiBindingBehavior](https://github.com/Cimbalino/Cimbalino-Phone-Toolkit/blob/master/src/Cimbalino.Phone.Toolkit%20%28WP71%29/Behaviors/MultiBindingBehavior.cs), a quick and easy approach to solve the missing `MultiBinding` support in Windows Phone!</p>
+On the latest release of [Cimbalino Windows Phone Toolkit](http://cimbalino.org/) I added the [MultiBindingBehavior](https://github.com/Cimbalino/Cimbalino-Phone-Toolkit/blob/master/src/Cimbalino.Phone.Toolkit%20%28WP71%29/Behaviors/MultiBindingBehavior.cs), a quick and easy approach to solve the missing `MultiBinding` support in Windows Phone!

 Here's an example using the same scenario from above: